hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
                 ## PR description
-Private contracts not able to call public contracts that call other public contracts
+Private contracts not able to call public contracts that call other public contracts.

+The root cause is that during `transferValue` the `MessageCallProcessor` attempts to get a mutable account.
+At this point the evm throws an exception as it is rightly not mutable!

+This can be avoided in situations when there is no value to transfer.

 ## Fixed Issue(s)
 fix #2803 Private Transaction Failed when invoking a Public Contract that calls another Public Contract